SourceRabbit/php-berry/README.md

 PHP-Berry is a PHP back-end Application Framework developed by SourceRabbit.<br>
 At SourceRabbit we use PHP-Berry to almost all of our web services written in PHP.
 PHP-Berry is **compatible with PHP version 8 newer**.

-PHP-Berry is under constant development and new Features are been frequently.
+PHP-Berry is under continuous development and new features are added frequently.
 Each subsequent version of Berry is compatible with the previous one.

+This project is build using <a href="https://netbeans.apache.org/">Apache NetBeans IDE</a>

 ## Features Implemented